The Making Of Apollo's Command Module: 2 Engineers Recall Tragedy And Triumph

 "You learn very quickly that there was a lot we didn't know about building spacecraft," he added.

 For Lowry and Blackburn, Apollo was their lives.
-Working non-stop, 10-15 hours a day at times and rarely seeing their families.
+Working nonstop, 10-15 hours a day at times and rarely seeing their families.

-Still, both men speak of the time fondly.
-Reminiscing about what it was like to be driven by the purpose of one common goal.
-And how, in the beginning, those feelings were amplified by a sort of naive optimism.
+Still, both men speak of the time fondly, reminiscing about what it was like to be driven by the purpose of one common goal and how, in the beginning, those feelings were amplified by a sort of naive optimism.

 The day everything changed

-It's not that people didn't think something could wrong, it's just that before January 27, 1967, nothing major had.
+It's not that people didn't think something could go wrong, it's just that before Jan.
+27, 1967, nothing major had.
 Certainly, nothing on such a catastrophic scale.

 During a routine launch rehearsal test of what was scheduled to be the first manned Apollo mission, a spark set off an all-consuming fire in the pure oxygen environment of the module.
 The hatch couldn't be opened quickly enough and the cockpit, full of flammable materials, was quickly engulfed.
 The three astronauts inside were killed.

-Back in Downey, production came to a halt while the incident was investigated, which took months.
+Back in Downey, production came to a halt while the fire was investigated, which took months.

-"Everybody that was working here, without knowing what the results of the investigation are, are asking themselves the same question, 'Did I do something wrong?,'" said Blackburn.
+"Everybody that was working here, without knowing what the results of the investigation are, are asking themselves the same question, 'Did I do something wrong?'" said Blackburn.
 "The whole tone had changed."

 "Our feeling about the lunar mission took on a whole new dimension of increased safety," said Lowry.
 "I think in the beginning, before the fire, before 1967, we were very pressed by schedule.
 We did everything to meet schedules.
 And when you do that, you're apt to miss details that could be very important.
 You don't know it at the time."

 Lowry said safety boards were set up, inviting additional scrutiny of Apollo designs from outside experts.
-They made sure that they could trace every little piece of the module, who manufactured it and what it was made of, down to the nuts and bolts.
+They made sure they could trace every little piece of the module, who manufactured it and what it was made of, down to the nuts and bolts.

 The module design was overhauled, including the addition of a quick-open door to allow the astronauts to exit the capsule in case of emergency.

-North American's Space and Information Systems Division President, Harrison Storms, was removed.
+North American's Space and Information Systems Division president, Harrison Storms, was removed.

-Though, it wasn't long until the ruthless pace of the program picked back up.
+But it wasn't long until the ruthless pace of the program picked back up.

 "As John F. Kennedy said, 'we're going to land and return men safely in the 1960s.'
 In that decade.
 And we held that goal very sacred.
 And it was important, because you've got Congress, you've got people, the world watching.
 We just have to meet our goal on that," said Blackburn.